solanoal/solanoal.github.io/src/content/project/moonpig.md

 - Added **integration tests** to ensure system reliability
 - Created a **one-click CI/CD delivery pipeline**, fully automating releases and allowing **any engineer to ship the app with a single button press**

-This automation drastically **reduced delivery time to zero** and made our release process more resilient and collaborative. <a href="#">Read more about the solution →</a>
+This automation drastically **reduced delivery time to zero** and made our release process more resilient and collaborative.

+I gave a talk explaining the approach — [watch or read more →](/post/ios_astronauts_talk)

 ## Delivering Search in Time for Christmas